 M.A.
-Sociology, Baylor University, Expected in May 2019
+Sociology, Baylor University, May 2019

-Hannah chose to attend Baylor because Baylor’s emphasis in pedagogy and classroom experience are important to her as an aspiring future professor at a liberal arts institution.
-Since being at Baylor, she has had the opportunity to work on several different projects with different methodological approaches, developing a well-rounded skillset in many different kinds of research.
+Hannah chose to attend Baylor because Baylor’s emphasis in pedagogy and classroom experience are important to her as an aspiring future professor.
+Since being at Baylor, she has had the opportunity to work on qualitative and quantitative research projects, developing a well-rounded skillset in many different kinds of research.
 Baylor’s commitment to graduate students being able to network and develop relationships outside of the university has also given her the opportunity to attend and present at several conferences this year.

 Hannah Evan's Full Curriculum Vitae.